raissi/simple-meili/README.md

        .andThen(CanBlockOnTask::waitForCompletion);
 ```
 You can access the encapsulated task in many ways: `.orElseThrow(Function.identity());` or `.ignoreErrors();`
 which returns an `Optional` containing the task if the original call was successful, ignoring eventual errors (hence the name)

+More detailed tests are available in the same package `io.github.meilisearch.integration`